I have goats and love them.

 My pygmy was raised as a forager, so she is a healthier eater.
 She prefers hay and anything green.
 Whereas, the person I purchased my other goats from raised them on grains, so that is their preference.

-I’m going to give you the best feeds I’ve found for goats, and you feel free to tweak it until you find what works best for your variety.
+I’m going to give you the best feeds I’ve found for goats and feel free to tweak it until you find what works best for your variety.

 Goats need hay.
 Especially if they are not foragers.